jsilvela/lostamong/content/post/2008-06-22-green-fatigue.markdown

 ---

 It goes like this:

-Someone: I see you drive a Prius, that's great!
+> (someone) I see you drive a Prius, that's great!
+>
-Me: Thanks!
+> (me) Thanks!
+>
-Someone: You will find that people in Seattle are very concerned with the environment, unlike in other places.
+> You will find that people in Seattle are very concerned with the environment, unlike in other places.
+>
-Me: I found there was a high degree of environmentalism in New York.
+> I found there was a high degree of environmentalism in New York.
+>
-Someone: Oh, really?
+> Oh, really?

 And sometimes I read stupid things like these:

   * You should never eat meat, and become a vegetarian.
 Do it for the environment.

   * Bottled water is evil.
 Filtered tap water tastes great, anyway.

   * The problem is India and China becoming wealthier.
 We must tutor them.

   * Don't eat mammals, they have souls.
 Mollusks are OK, they're too small to have souls.